-Mr. Speaker, I rise today to voice my appreciation, as I wish to acknowledge the many volunteers who provide an essential service and who provide help in many areas.
+Mr. Speaker, I rise today to voice my appreciation and to acknowledge the many volunteers who provide essential services and help in many different areas.
 The coordinators who volunteer for the cod derby is a good example, as this was also visible during the successful derby here in Iqaluit.

-However, I wanted to also speak to this matter relating to local and regional emergency management volunteers and our SAR groups who work tirelessly.
-My fellow MLA for Arviat, Mr. Savikataaq provided a great synopsis of what transpired in our community that was quite stressful to Arviat residents when the extended search occurred for the local elder.
+However, I also wanted to speak to this matter relating to local and regional emergency management volunteers and our SAR groups who work tirelessly.
+My fellow MLA for Arviat, Mr. Savikataaq, provided a great synopsis of what occurred in our community.
+It was quite stressful to Arviat residents when an extended search occurred for a local elder.

-The search and rescue group of Arviat are who I wish to voice my gratitude to, and I hold you on a pedestal due to your capabilities and dedication, as they are very committed to conducting searches even when it seems impossible.
-Although they are a volunteer group, they use their own equipment to partake in these searches, either a snowmobile, qamutiks and other equipment.
+I wish to express my gratitude to the search and rescue group of Arviat, and I hold you on a pedestal for your capabilities and dedication.
+They are very committed to conducting searches even when it seems impossible.
+Though they are a volunteer group, they use their own equipment to participate in these searches, including either their snowmobiles, qamutiks, or other equipment.